Trump Winery

-Trump Winery (formerly Kluge Estate Winery and Vineyard) is a winery on Trump Vineyard Estates in the Piedmont region of the Commonwealth of Virginia in the county of Albemarle.
-It is within the Monticello viticultural area and is among the 23 wineries on the Monticello Wine Trail.
+Trump Winery (formerly Kluge Estate Winery and Vineyard) is a winery located on Trump Vineyard Estates in the Piedmont region of Virginia, within Albemarle County.
+It lies within both the Virginia and Monticello viticultural areas and is one of 23 wineries on the Monticello Wine Trail.

-The vineyard was purchased by businessman Donald Trump in April 2011 and re-opened in October 2011.
-Since 2012, it has been owned and operated by Trump's son Eric, trading as Eric Trump Wine Manufacturing LLC.
+The winery and vineyard were originally established by Patricia Kluge in 1999.
+It was purchased by Donald Trump in April 2011 and officially reopened in October 2011 under the Trump brand.
+Since 2012, the winery has been owned and operated by Trump's son Eric under the corporate name Eric Trump Wine Manufacturing LLC.